Selected statistic data

 For more details on the Gold Coast Aboriginal Anzac memorial see Aboriginal Anzac Day war memorials.

-The Anzac legend vs. killing Aboriginal people
+Remember the Anzac legend or killing of Aboriginal people?

 Thousands of Australians visit Gallipoli in Turkey every year.
 Papers issue ‘Anzac Day warnings’ and remind war veterans and relatives that “only the original medal recipient is entitled to wear medals on the left” while relatives’ medals should be “worn on the right” .
 In fact, veterans, their wives, children and grandchildren taking part in Anzac Day events “can travel for free on the entire CityRail network, Sydney Buses and Sydney Ferries” .